arduino/docs-content/content/software/ide-v2/tutorials/getting-started/02.ide-v2-uploading-a-sketch/ide-v2-uploading-a-sketch.md

 ![Successful compilation printed in the console.](assets/uploading-a-sketch-img02.png)

 **4.** Now we know that our code is compiled, and that it is working.
 Now, before we can upload the code to our board, we will first need to select the board that we are using.
 We can do this by navigating to **Tools > Port > {Board}**.
 The board(s) that are connected to your computer should appear here, and we need to select it by clicking it.
-In this case, our board is displayed as **COM44 (Arduino UNO)**.
+In this case, our board is displayed as **COM14 (Arduino Nano 33 BLE)**.

 ![Selecting the board.](assets/uploading-a-sketch-img03.png)